NairArjunWD/department-organizer/README.md

-# README
+# Department Organizer

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+This is a department organizer app to help companies organize their departments and fix those that have a loose corporate structure.

+To Do:

-* Database initialization
+* Backend

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* * Ruby

-* ...
+* Fontend